w3c/mathml/docs/function-semantics.md

 \\]

 ## The Elephant in the Room Everyone Knows Wants To Be Fed
 As with `mathrole` and `meaning`, this proposal will only be useful if we end up standardizing "some" names.
 This was definitely a problem for Content MathML in the past.
 Hopefully with the passage of time and also the (maybe) reduction in complexity of this proposal, we can create a larger and more useful list more quickly.
 We should be able to easily create a list equivalent to pragmatic Content MathML easily.

+Hiding behind the naming problem is the problem of deciding defaults.
+We can go small and have only very simple defaults.
+E.g., for `msup`:
+1. $\mathrm{trigFunc} ^ {-1}$ ⟶ `notation="inverse-function(@0)"`
+1. $\mathrm{trigFunc} ^ {\mathrm{exp}}(\mathrm{arg})$ ⟶ `notation=power( @trigFunc(@arg), @exp )`
+1. everything else => `notation=power(@0, @1)`

+or we can go for a more complete set that includes $log^2(x)$, $ℝ^2$, various calculus notations ($f'$, $d^2/dx^2$, ...), $A^T$, etc. Or maybe some of these should only be defaults for a given subject area (yet another naming elephant in the room).

+Bottom line: there are a lot of elephants to feed once we get past figuring out how to mark up semantics.
 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->
 # Summary
-I believe this proposal is an improvement over using `mathrole` because it bundles the meaning with its arguments without addition tables to figure them out.
-I also feel it is an improvement over trying to extract out patterns of usage and name them as that requires developing (and remembering) two open-ended sets of names and introduces an indirection that doesn't add any power.
+I believe this proposal is an improvement over using `mathrole` because it bundles the meaning with its arguments without the addition of tables to figure them out.
+I also feel it is an improvement over trying to extract patterns of usage and name them as that requires developing (and remembering) two open-ended sets of names and introduces an indirection that doesn't add any power.
 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->